michalsnik/meteor-glimmer/README.md

 # meteor-glimmer
-Plugin for connecting Glimmer 2 with Meteor
+> Plugin for connecting Glimmer 2 with Meteor

+Stay tuned